vitalk/ansible-nginx-proxy/README.md

 # Nginx proxy

-Ansible recipe to configure a nginx as proxy server.
+Ansible recipe to configure a Nginx as proxy server.
+This recipe does not trying to cover all available Nginx options and just use [the best practices](https://github.com/h5bp/server-configs-nginx) to configure Nginx as proxy server.

 ## Role Variables